polarsquad/cinode-api/README.md

 - `CINODE_ACCESS_ID`
 - `CINODE_ACCESS_SECRET`

 The company name is the `yourcompany` part in the Cinode URL.
-To obtain the other variables, Create a personal API account under https://app.cinode.com/yourcompany/account and copy the company ID, Access ID and Access secret.
+To obtain the other variables, create a personal API account under https://app.cinode.com/yourcompany/account and copy the company ID, Access ID and Access secret.

 # Links